Boson and neutron stars with increased density

 \subsubsection{Neutron stars in GR}

-In Fig. \ref{fig:NS_mass_EOS} (left) we show the dimensionless quantity $\tilde{M}_G$ in function of the radius $\tilde{R}$ of the neutron star in the GR limit and for the three different equations of state.
+In Fig. \ref{fig:NS_mass_EOS} (left) we show the dimensionless quantity $\tilde{M}_G$ in function of the radius $\tilde{R}$ of the neutron star in the GR limit and for the two different equations of state.
 Note that using (\ref{eq:rescalingNS}), the axes in this plot have to be rescaled by the same factor $K$ in order to find the physical values of mass and radius of the neutron star.
 Contrary to what is presented in \cite{cdr2015}, we find that for a typical neutron star of radius $R_{\rm phys}=10$km (corresponding to the maximum of the curve) the ratio $M/M_{\odot}\approx 0.6$, and not $M/M_{\odot}\approx 1.2$ as stated in \cite{cdr2015}.
 Moreover, the qualitative relation between mass and radius is different to that in Fig. 2 of \cite{cdr2015}.

-Comparing e.g. with the gravitational wave detections GW170817 from a binary neutron star merger \cite{TheLIGOScientific:2017qsa} which suggests that the two neutron stars in the merger had masses between $0.86 M_{\odot}$ and $2.26 M_{\odot}$ and radii between $10.7$ km and $11.9$ km \cite{Abbott:2018exr} (compare also very new results in \cite{Abbott:2020uma}), we find that EOSI seems to have neutron stars of too low mass.
+Comparing e.g. with the gravitational wave detections GW170817 from a binary neutron star merger \cite{TheLIGOScientific:2017qsa} which suggests that the two neutron stars in the merger had masses between $0.86 M_{\odot}$ and $2.26 M_{\odot}$ and radii between $10.7$ km and $11.9$ km \cite{Abbott:2018exr} (compare also very new results in \cite{Abbott:2020uma}), we find that the EOS of type I seems to have neutron stars of too low mass.